fetchai/docs-archived/docs/learn_the_concepts/agent-based_and_multi-agents_systems.md

 !!! example

-    Agent-based simulations could be used to model possible futures for a market directed towards space tourism, to analyze how companies represented by agents would compete and offer products to customers in this hypothetical market.
+    Agent-based modelling finds applicatino into the physical, biological, social, and management sciences.
+Agent-based models have also been developed in the fields of economics, sociology, anthropology, and cognitive science.
+Various social phenomena have been investigated using agent-based models that are not easily modeled using other approaches.
+Here, agent-based models are being used to analyze existing and hypothetical markets.
+FOr instance, agent-based simulations could be used to model possible futures for a market directed towards space tourism, to analyze how companies represented by agents would compete and offer products to customers in this hypothetical market.

 As it is possible to think, there are a growing number of agent-based applications in a variety of fields and disciplines directed towards the study of a large number of real-world applications.
 Examples of agent-based systems, for which large-scale agent-based models have been developed, include: traffic, air traffic control, military command and control, physical infrastructures and markets, such as electric power and integrated energy markets.

-???+ note
+!!! warning

     When it comes to consider the Fetch.ai ecosystem, despite some similarities between ABM and the Autonomous Economic Agent (AEA) Framework, the two have fundamentally different goals.
 ABM's goal is not the design of agents or solving specific practical or engineering problems, but to study the unknown and complex behaviour of systems comprised of agents with known behaviour.
-On the other hand, the Autonomous Economic Agent (AEA) Framework's goal is to provide the necessary tools to build AEAs which purpose is to create economic value for their owner in clearly defined domains of application and not the study of existing of hypothetical scenarios to gather data.
+On the other hand, the Autonomous Economic Agent (AEA) Framework's goal is to provide the necessary tools to build AEAs which purpose is to create value for their owner in clearly defined domains of application and not the study of existing of hypothetical scenarios to gather data.

 ## Multi-Agents Systems

 A **Multi-Agents System** (**MAS**) is a group of agents that interact with each other and the environment to achieve specific goals.
 In such systems, agents may not have full knowledge of both the environment and the internal state of other agents.

-???+ info
+??? info

     Interactions between agents is an important feature that enables them to use knowledge of other agents and learn more about the environment in a compressed time period.
 This type of interaction may be **cooperative** or **competitive**.
 In a cooperative interaction, agents work with each other towards a common goal.
 The aim of this interaction is to enable agents to distribute and share their knowledge and use the intelligence and capabilities of each other to solve problems.
 In a competitive interaction, agents may compete to obtain individual resources and achieve individual goals.

-## Positive features
+### Benefits

 1. **Decentralization**: multi-agents systems are decentralized.
 The authority to make management decisions about the system is distributed among the participants.
 A multi-agents system is run for its participants by its participants.